Glossary

 • Risk management framework

-Is the set of components that provide the foundations and organsiational arrangements for designing, implementing, monitoring, reviewing and continually improving risk management throughout the organisation.
+Is the set of components that provide the foundations and organsational arrangements for designing, implementing, monitoring, reviewing and continually improving risk management throughout the organisation.

 • Risk management plan

-Scheme within the risk framework specifying the approach, the managment components, and resources to be applied to the managment of risk.
+Scheme within the risk framework specifying the approach, the management components, and resources to be applied to the management of risk.

 • Risk management process